nabeelalihashmi/NthJS/README.md

-# NthJS - Minimal Reactive State Management
+# NthJS - Minimal JavaScript Reactivity Library

 NthJS is a lightweight, dependency-free javascript reactivity and reactive dom library.
 It provides fine-grained reactivity without a build step, making it an minimal alternative to frameworks like Vue or Svelte for smaller projects.
 It is great companion for PHP projects.
 It is ~1.4kb minified+gzipped.